EntixOG/RyseInventory/README.md

 managed easily.
 Besides, you don't have to worry about the pages, because they are managed automatically.
 Moreover, many things can be done with the inventory.
 More about this under the point [Features](https://github.com/Rysefoxx/RyseInventory#features)

-# Discord
-Currently programming a bot for the upcoming RyseInventory Discord bot.
-You can get more information [here](https://github.com/RyseInventory/RyseInventorySupport)

-Feel free to join my Discord to stay up to date.
-[Click here](https://discord.gg/GAnXF7BzKg)

 # Adventure
 If no paper is used, the adventure libraries must be added!